stervet/pizza_App/README.md

 ---

-## 📋 Features (Planned & Implemented)
+## 📋 Features
-- Dynamic pizza menu loaded from an API
+✅ Dynamic pizza menu from an API
-- Add multiple pizzas to a cart before ordering
+✅ Add multiple pizzas to a cart before checkout
-- Simple checkout with name, phone number, and address (no login required)
+✅ Simple checkout with name, phone, and address (no login)
-- Mark orders as **priority** (+20% of cart price)
+✅ Priority orders (+20% cart price)
-- (Optional) Capture GPS location for easier delivery
-- Send orders via **POST requests** to the API
-- Generate unique order IDs for tracking
-- Update orders after they are placed (e.g., set to “priority”)
+✅ Update orders after placement (e.g. mark as priority)
-- Payment on delivery only
+✅ Payment on delivery only

 ---